 An advance care directive is a formal record of a person's preferences for future care if they lose capacity and therefore cannot provide consent to medical treatment.
-If your patient does not have capacity you should explore whether they have an ACD.
+An ACD can also appoint one or more substitute decision-makers to make health decisions on the person's behalf.
+If your patient does not have capacity, you should explore whether they have an ACD.
 You must refer to an ACD if there is one.